gugarosa/opytimizer/README.md

 ### Utils

 This is an utilities package.
 Common things shared across the application should be implemented here.
 It is better to implement once and use as you wish than re-implementing the same thing over and over again.

+### Visualization

+Every one needs images and plots to help visualize what is happening, correct?
+This package will provide every visual-related method for you.
+Check a specific variable convergence, your fitness function convergence, plot benchmark function surfaces and much more!

 ---